-This recipe is the perfect mushroom risotto recipe.
-A touch of bacon, parmesan, and spinach create a creamy, traditional meal that can be served as a main dish or side.
+This recipe is the perfect mushroom risotto with a touch of bacon, spinach, and parmesan create a creamy, traditional meal that can be served as a main dish or side.

 When hubby asked if we could have mushroom risotto for dinner on the weekend, I was thrilled.
 I love fall food.
 But then, as I was picking up the ingredients with one of my gal pals, she relayed this story about how hard risotto is to make.
 I was sort of confused since I have been making it for several years with no fuss.
 Although I have worked in several restaurants, I don’t consider myself in league with the great chefs of history or anything.
 I am a simple self-taught home cook who desires fresh, bold flavors.
 I chuckled and reminded her that with any dish, slow and steady is the key.